-By working on by working in by exploring the by working as a by exploring the by negotiating by establishing by maintaining a This programme

-and if applicable, teams to produce different team and using evolving system their own team clear lines of risk register and produces highly

-ssessed a solution to a technologies and established requirements, as roles and communication, considering key competent

-hrough) problem sourced tools available software and presented by the processes, so and, working legal and ethical graduates who

-from industrial and selecting the systems industrial client, that effective within these, by implications as are equipped to

-clients, possibly most engineering and resolving any contributions are exchanging necessary become leaders

-using commercial appropriate for practices to incompleteness made to the information with in computer

-or open-source the given produce a system overall objectives other science and

-products and problem and solution that changes as they stakeholders and artificial

-tools their team. meets user needs occur presenting their intelligence and

-Assessed by final system in a who understan

-group reports compelling the implication

-and presentation and of their work

-presentation: report which both for

-students are showcase to the themselves and

-required to use client the merits for society as a

-cutting-edge of the proposed whole.
-Through

-techniques and solution the programme

-tools to develop you will see tw

-a systems integrated

-solution that strands of work

-exploits new which help you

-technolgies, to develop both

-paradigms and your

-models. computational

-thinking and

-your skills as an

-engineer.
-It is

-the combinatio

-of these two

-areas that will

-make you

-attractive to

-employers,

-enabling you to

-make an

-immediate

-contribution

-when you move

-into

-employment.

-Cimpioyinent.

-The programme

-will provide you

-with a solid

-foundation in

-1

-the principles

-and practices of

-1 I l 1 computer
+By working on by working in by exploring the by working as a by exploring the by negotiating by establishing by maintaining a by analysis of

+teams to produce different team and using evolving system their own team clear lines of risk register and already-known

+assessed a solution to a technologies and requirements, as roles and communication, considering key research areas

+through) problem sourced software and presented by the processes, so and, working legal and ethical and systematic

+l lineagn, from industrial and selecting the industrial client, that effective within these, by implications as research into

+clients, possibly engineering and resolving any necessary new areas that

+using commercial appropriate for practices to incompleteness made to the information with liceessary may impact the

+or open-source the given produce a system ' overall objectives solution.

+products and • solution that changes as they overall objectives stakeholders and Assessment

+tools l • meets user needs , presenting their requires

+toois illeets user fleeus occui ۱' students to

+Assessed by final system in a 1

+group reports compelling exploit a broad

+and presentation and range of

+presentation: report which theoretical and

+students are showcase to the practical

+required to use client the merits knowledge to

+cutting-edge of the proposed address a new

+techniques and solution and unfamiliar

+tools to develop problem

+a systems provided by

+solution that an industrial

+exploits new collaborator

+technolgies,

+paradigms and

+models.